Understanding Scenes

 - "Trespassers will be shot": A scene or sign indicating that if someone crosses a boundary, they will be fired upon.

 • Why Not: Scenes are NOT adequate initiation.
-Initiation should be clearly and actively communicated through active roleplay.
+Initiation should be clearly and actively communicated through ongoing roleplay.
 Scenes should add to the RP, not replace it.